jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Contact-Us/Contact-Us.md

 # Contact Us

-JD Cloud- Future Beyond Possibility<br />
-JD Cloud (JDCloud.com) is the cloud computing integrated service provider of JD Group, possessing world's leading cloud computing technology and complete service platform.
-With the rapid development of "Internet +", JD Cloud formed the cloud ecological pattern from the establishment of basic platform and planning of business advisory to the construction and operation of the business platform.
-Relying on JD Group's long-term business practices and technology accumulation in the cloud computing, big data, IoT and mobile internet applications, JD Cloud is also designed to build a public cloud service platform, and provide secure, professional, stable and convenient cloud computing services to the whole society.
-JD Cloud aims to work hand in hand with enterprises to develop together, create a new "Internet +" solution, and help enterprises realize the transformation and upgrading of "Internet +" business.
-JD Cloud expert team is at your service at any time.
+JD Cloud & AI is the intelligent technology provider under JD Group.
+Based on business practices and technical accumulation as for AI, big data, cloud computing, IoT and others of JD Group, JD Cloud & AI forms the scientific and technical ecology pattern from establishment of basic platform, business consultation and planning, business platform construction to operation & maintenance.
+JD Cloud & AI has digital and intelligent products and creates multi-scenario solutions serving digital enterprises and governments, making values for customers.

+JD Cloud & AI provides multi-cloud, safe and trustworthy basic cloud service, including Public Cloud, Private Cloud, Hybrid Cloud and Proprietary Cloud; supported by the intelligent supply chain, it provides digital and intelligent Industrial Internet Application Cloud Service; in August 2019, JD Cloud & AI Neuhub Platform was selected as the "National AI Open Innovation Platform of New Generation for Intelligent Supply Chain", further improving out external output capacity of JD Cloud & AI supply chain; meanwhile, JD Cloud & AI focuses on release of applications, provides the intelligent cloud service of next generation, which is represented by edge computing and coordinated from the cloud, side and end level; and JD Cloud & AI explores business modes and release scientific and technical values with trustworthy technologies.

+JD Cloud & AI is dedicated to becoming the most trustworthy intelligent technology provider.
 <br />
 1. 400 Service Phone Number<br />
 Tel: 400 615 1212<br />